Avanti (car): Avanti (1987–2006)

-The company was acquired and run from 1987 until 1991 by John J. Cafaro.
-With the financial assistance of the State of Ohio, he moved all Avanti production from South Bend – its birthplace – to Youngstown, Ohio.
+The company was acquired and run from 1987 until 1991 by John J. Cafaro, a real estate developer from Ohio.
+With the financial assistance from the Ohio government, he moved all Avanti production from South Bend to Youngstown, Ohio.
 In 1988 and 1989, Avanti made two-door coupes and a convertible.
 The 1988 Avanti was called the "Silver Year" models, marking 25 years since the Avanti's introduction.

 In 1989, Cafaro lost faith in the original coupe and introduced a four-door version, of which 90 were built.
 Only 405 Avantis were made in four years at the Youngstown plant, which closed in 1991.